Bitcoinera/Bitcoinera/README.md

 <br />

-I'm a self-taught passionate Full-Stack developer from Spain 🇪🇸
+I'm a self-taught passionate Full-Stack developer

 **About me**